 Thanks for your interest in joining the staff at the Farm School!

-You are the closest people to the campers.
-And your enthusiasm and excitement is the life blood of the camp.
+As summer staff, you have a big role to play.
+You are the closest people to the campers, and your enthusiasm and excitement is the life blood of the camp.
 You will get campers to bed and wake them up.
 You are their comfort and support through night and day.
 When things are hard or challenging, they will turn to you.
-You will be assigned to a Farm Work area to help lead Farm Work throughout the summer.
-It’s the best and it will be so fun!
-You have a big role to play.
-Apply here, applications open until Dec 1.
+You will be assigned to a Work Area (barn, garden, forest) to help lead the campers in farm work throughout the summer.
+Essential qualities we look for in our summer staff are humor, initiative, kindness, vibrancy and a love of hard work, also best if you are 18 or older by the start of camp.

 We regularly have openings for one year Farmer Teacher positions in our Visiting Schools Program and Summer Staff positions for our Summer Camp programs.
-To express interest in being notified when openings arise, please send us your contact information using this online form.
-Jobs are also frequently posted on social media, so we encourage you to like our Facebook page and check our website often.
+Jobs are frequently posted on social media, so we encourage you to like our Facebook page and check our website often.

 We serve diverse communities of students and we are striving to develop a staff that reflects that.
 We encourage all qualified candidates to apply to our open positions.